German and Israeli presidents discuss Middle East and the coronavirus | DW | 16.03.2021

-Frank-Walter Steinmeier welcomed counterpart Reuven Rivlin to his home to discuss German relations with the Jewish state, the situation in the region and how to beat the coronavirus.
+Frank-Walter Steinmeier welcomed counterpart Reuven Rivlin to his home to discuss Germany's relations with Israel, the situation in the Middle East and how to combat the coronavirus.

 Steinmeier and Rivlin have built a close relationship over the years during visits in Jerusalem, Auschwitz and Berlin

-German Federal President Frank-Walter Steinmeier welcomed Israeli counterpart Reuven Rivlin to his residence at Schloss Bellevue in Berlin on Tuesday.
+German President Frank-Walter Steinmeier welcomed his Israeli counterpart, Reuven Rivlin, to his residence at Schloss Bellevue in Berlin on Tuesday.

-According to Steinmeier's office, the two discussed the current state of affairs in the Middle East as well as Germany's relationship with Israel.
+According to Steinmeier's office, the two discussed the current state of affairs in the Middle East and Germany's relationship with Israel.
 Moreover, they discussed the pressing issue of the coronavirus pandemic and global vaccine distribution.

-After Tuesday's meeting, Steinmeier praised Israel's success in the fight against the coronavirus, congratulating Rivlin.
+After Tuesday's meeting, Steinmeier praised Israel's success in the pandemic, congratulating Rivlin.
 The German president said that his country and others could learn from Israel's pragmatic and professional approach.

-Israel is widely perceived to currently have one of the world's most effective vaccination programs with more than 5.2 million of the country's 9 million residents having already received their first shot and 4.3 million a second.
+Israel is widely perceived to currently have one of the world's most effective vaccination programs, with 4.3 million of the country's 9 million residents having received two shots and a total of 5.2 million with at least one.

-The two heads of state are known to have a good working relationship with memorable meetings in Jerusalem, Auschwitz and Berlin.
-Steinmeier was scheduled to make a state visit to Israel last spring but the pandemic halted the plan.
+The two heads of state are known to have a good working relationship, with memorable meetings in Jerusalem, Auschwitz and Berlin.
+Steinmeier was scheduled to make a state visit to Israel in spring 2020, but the pandemic halted the plan.

-After Berlin, Rivlin will travel to Vienna and Paris where he will meet with Alexander Van der Bellen and Emmanuel Macron.
+After Berlin, Rivlin will travel to Vienna and Paris, where he will meet with Alexander Van der Bellen and Emmanuel Macron, respectively.

 js/aw (AFP, dpa)